nackjicholson/aiosql/docs/source/contributing.rst

 All subsequent steps will assume you are using python within your activated virtual environment.

-2. Install your environment to the dependencies defined in ``dev-requirements.in``
+2. Install your environment to the dependencies defined in ``dev-requirements.txt``

 Note: different versions of Python may install different versions of dependencies.
 As `aiosql` is more or less expected to work with all these module versions, the